 All bikes, helmets, and other safety gear is provided.
-We start the trip with a short meal to make sure everyone has the energy to ride, and snacks are available throughout the ride.
+Participants start the trip with a short meal to make sure everyone has the energy to ride, and snacks are available throughout the ride.
 Transportation is provided by Vamos.

 Vamos Climbs at VITAL

+Each month, Vamos Outdoors Project and up to 5 Latinx and English Language Learner youth visit VITAL climbing gym to play and climb.
 Alongside volunteer chaperones, participants experiment with balance, strength, and tenacity to challenge their own limits.
 Along with learning the basics of climbing, students experience growth in cultural empowerment and personal confidence.

 Vamos at the YMCA

-Vamos and the YMCA provide all necessary equipment and transportation, as well as a post swim snack to keep the participants energized.
+Vamos and the YMCA provide all necessary equipment and transportation, as well as a post swim meal to keep the participants energized.
 People of color are much more at risk to die or become injured in water related activities, as 64% of Black children and 45% of Hispanic children cannot swim.
 Studies show that if a parent does not know how to swim, it is only 13% likely the their children will learn to swim.
 Building a legacy of future safe swimmers is a goal of this program, as well as fostering cultural empowerment and confidence.